sentry-demos/next-js/README.md

 $ npm install
 ```

-3. Create a Sentry project and add your Sentry DSN to `next.config.js`
+3. Create a Sentry project and replace `SENTRY_DSN` with your Sentry DSN in `next.config.js`

 4. Include your `SENTRY_AUTH_TOKEN`, `SENTRY_ORG`, and `SENTRY_PROJECT` to the `Makefile`.
 If you haven't created an Auth Token, you can create one from your Sentry organization on the [API Keys](https://sentry.io/settings/account/api/auth-tokens/) page.
 Make sure that your GitHub repo is integrated with your Sentry Organization.